abdalaosama/Avatar-gen/README.md

 3 - get the clien_id & client_secret & the redirect URL and fill them in the "config.js" file

-4 - to run the app run `node server.js` in the script directory
+4 - to run the app run `node server.js` in the project directory